uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

  ### Hard mode (Red)

  ![alttext](./assets/hardlayout.jpeg)
- >The hard mode consists of four directions: North, South, East and West, with the playable buttons being inside the white c
+ >The hard mode consists of four directions: North, South, East and West, with the playable buttons being inside the white circle.

 For each game mode, the layout represents the directions the player has to look out for in an environment.
 - The environment includes different colours representing different directions of sound.(excluding the hard and easy mode buttons)